chrisistansell/Cyborg-Trackzeron/README.md

 	- MI
 	- VI

 ### Rewire the Azeron
+The following steps are for the Classic and Compact.
+I'm still working on the documentation for the Cyborg.

 - Remove the Azeron palmrest to reveal the Teensy Board

 ![Azeron-unchanged](https://user-images.githubusercontent.com/16569424/107108978-5b8f1f00-680a-11eb-86c0-2a26af66000b.png)